Postpartum bleeding: Prevention

 Oxytocin is typically used right after the delivery of the baby to prevent PPH.
 Misoprostol may be used in areas where oxytocin is not available.
 Early clamping of the umbilical cord does not decrease risks and may cause anemia in the baby, and thus is usually not recommended.
+Tranexamic acid does not prevent PPH and likelihood to receive blood transfusion.

 Active management of the third stage is a method of shortening the stage between when the baby is born and when the placenta is delivered.
 This stage is when the mother is at risk of having a PPH.
 Active management involves giving a drug which helps the uterus contract before delivering the placenta by a gentle but sustained pull on the umbilical cord whilst exerting upward pressure on the lower abdomen to support the uterus (controlled cord traction).

+Active management of the third stage of labor with uterotonics (oxytocin or Misoprostol) and gentle umbilical cord traction have been shown to reduce the incidence of PPH by 66%.

-Another method of active management which is not recommended now is fundal pressure during the delivery of the placenta.
-A review into this method found no research and advises controlled cord traction because fundal pressure can cause the mother unnecessary pain.
+Another method of active management which is no longer recommended is fundal pressure during the delivery of the placenta.
+A review into this method found no benefit to its use and advises only controlled cord traction because fundal pressure can cause the mother unnecessary pain.
 Allowing the cord to drain appears to shorten the third stage and reduce blood loss but evidence around this subject is not strong enough to draw solid conclusions.

 Nipple stimulation and breastfeeding triggers the release of natural oxytocin in the body, therefore it is thought that encouraging the baby to suckle soon after birth may reduce the risk of PPH for the mother.
 A review looking into this did not find enough good research to say whether or not nipple stimulation did reduce PPH.
 More research is needed to answer this question.